Timeline: Ireland and abortion

 However, anti-abortion campaigners dismiss the results of the ballots as a "muddled and confused farce".

-An Oireachtas (Legislature of Ireland) committee in 2017 also recommends substantial reform of the law.
+An Oireachtas committee in 2017 also recommends substantial reform of the law.

-The committee's chair, Senator Catherine Noone, concludes that "we need some change" and in order to effect that the constitution needed to be amended to remove article 40.3.3.
+The committee's chair, Senator Catherine Noone, concludes that "we need some change" and in order to effect that the constitution needed to be amended to remove Article 40.3.3.

 The Irish government says it will hold a referendum in 2018 on whether to change the abortion laws.

-Irish Housing Minister Eoghan Murphy signs an order to set the date of an abortion referendum.
+In March, Irish Housing Minister Eoghan Murphy signs an order to set the date for an abortion referendum.
 The wording is then finalised, giving the go-ahead for voters to have their say on the issue.

-It comes after Ireland's Supreme Court ruled that state protections for unborn babies do not extend beyond the right to life.
+On 25 May, voters go to the polls, where the ballot asks if they wish to approve the 36th Amendment to Ireland's constitution - a bill which would repeal the Eighth Amendment, the ban on abortion.